Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Experiments and Results

-\minorsection{Qualitative Results} Fig. \ref{fig:qualitative} shows the qualitative results of Pix4Point trained from scratch and Pix4Point finetuned with image pretraining.
+\minorsection{Qualitative Results} Fig. \ref{fig:qualitative} shows some qualitative results of PViT and PViT+Pix4Point.
 The latter yields more precise segmentation maps than the former.
-Closeups show that image pretraining helps Pix4Point successfully segments the board ($1^{st}$ raw), the clutter on the tables ($1^{st}$ and $2^{nd}$ raw), and the bookcase ($2^{nd}$ row).
+Red circles show that image pretraining helps PViT successfully segment the boards ($1^{st}$ and $3^{rd}$ rows), the door ($2^{nd}$ row), and the columns ($2^{nd}$ and $3^{rd}$ rows).
+PViT also achieves better qualitative results than Point-BERT \cite{yu2022pointbert} self-supervised on point clouds.